-For the Company's commodity contracts, the fair value of the net financial derivative asset of \$3.7 million as at December 31, 2023, is based on estimated future crude oil and natural gas prices as of that date.
+For the Company's commodity contracts, the fair value of the net financial derivative liability of \$141 thousand as at December 31, 2024, is based on estimated future crude oil and natural gas prices as of that date.
 The fair values of these financial derivative commodity contracts are sensitive to changes in the crude oil and natural gas reference prices.
-Holding other assumptions constant, if the AECO 5A and AGT price increased by 10% and the WCS differential to WTI decreased by 10%, the fair value of the financial derivative asset would decrease (increase) by \$0.8 million.
+Holding other assumptions constant, if the AECO 5A and AGT price increased by 10% and the WCS differential to WTI decreased by 10%, the fair value of the financial derivative liability would increase (decrease) by \$4.0 million.